Generic Name: agalsidase beta

 Warnings and Precautions

-If anaphylactic or severe allergic reactions occur, immediately discontinue the administration of Fabrazyme and initiate necessary emergency treatment.
-Because of the potential for severe allergic reactions, appropriate medical support measures should be readily available when Fabrazyme is administered.
+If anaphylactic or severe hypersensitivity reactions occur, immediately discontinue the administration of Fabrazyme and initiate necessary emergency treatment.
+Because of the potential for severe hypersensitivity reactions, appropriate medical support measures should be readily available when Fabrazyme is administered.

-The risks and benefits of readministering Fabrazyme following an anaphylactic or severe allergic reaction should be considered.
-Extreme care should be exercised, with appropriate medical support measures readily available, if the decision is made to readminister the product [see Warnings and Precautions (5.4) and Clinical Studies (14)].
+The risks and benefits of readministering Fabrazyme following an anaphylactic or severe hypersensitivity reaction should be considered.
+If a decision is made to readminister the product, ensure that appropriate medical emergency support is available [see Dosage and Administration (2.1) and Adverse Reactions (6.2)].

 The following clinically significant adverse reactions are described elsewhere in labeling: